 1) The Economy.
 On the surface, it looks like the Fed outlook for the economy was more downbeat.
 In the first sentence, the Fed noted that "growth in economic activity paused in recent months," but then went on to say these were merely due to "weather-related disruptions and other transitory factors".

 In other words, the Fed is not that worried.
-I wonder if they added that sentence after the dismal Q4 GDP figure came out this morning.
+I wonder if they added that sentence after the came out this morning.

 Regardless.
 The key phrase on the economy remained: "the Committee continues to see downside risks to the economic outlook," though they did remove the word "significant".

 2) QE.
 The Fed answered in the affirmative, exactly reproducing its statement from the December 12 FOMC meeting: "the Committee will continue purchasing additional agency mortgage-backed securities at a pace of $40 billion per month and longer-term Treasury securities at a pace of $45 billion per month".